habeducation/habeducation.github.io/README.md

 # HAB.education

-Education with high altitude balloons
+Static site for hab.education - education with high altitude balloons

 ## Build site

 Run these commands for site setup